GrunCrow/research-info/README.md

 # Bibliography

-Welcome to the Bibliography repository!
-Here, you will find a collection of academic papers, articles, books, and resources related mainly to the application of Deep Learning in the conservation and study of the environment.
+Welcome to the Research-Info repository!
+Here, you will find a collection of academic papers, articles, books, and resources related to the main topics I've been researching on which are mainly the application of Deep Learning in the conservation and study of the environment and biodiversity.

 ## Repository Structure